 4.4 Does your jurisdiction have cyber security laws or regulations that may apply to fintech businesses operating in your jurisdiction?

-Cyber security regulation has been a key focus of regulators given the rapid innovation in the fintech space and the interplay between financial services, financial products and new technologies.
-ASIC provides a number of resources to help firms improve their cyber resilience, including reports, articles and practice guides.
+Cyber security regulation has been a key focus of regulators and the Government given the rapid innovation in the fintech space and the interplay between financial services, financial products and new technologies.